allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 This workshop will provide hands-on training for data science tools commonly used by the biomedical research community and  informational videos on data science topics.

 This bootcamp will enable you to:
+* Perform analysis with real data using data science techniques
 * Network with and learn from leaders in the data science field
 * Discuss strategies and success stories and form a network of educators across the country
 * Learn about NIH programs that support educational partnerships and STEM programs